Comonadic Coalgebras and Bousfield Localization: Lifting Bousfield Localization to Comonadic Algebras

 of model categories. \end{theorem}

 This theorem says that, in the diagram

 the ability to go counter-clockwise is equivalent to the ability to go clockwise.
 Furthermore, when either one is possible, the results are equal.

 \begin{proof} The categories $\coalgklcm$ and $\Lcprime\coalgkm$ are both equal to the category $\coalgkm$.
-By \cite{hirschhorn} (Prop.
-7.2.7) it suffices to show that they have the same classes of cofibrations and also the same classes of weak equivalences.
-In each of these two categories, a cofibration is a map $f : A \to B$ in $\coalgkm$ such that $Uf \in \M$ is a cofibration.
+To show the model structures coincide, it suffices to show that they have the same classes of cofibrations and also the same classes of weak equivalences.
+In each of these two categories, a cofibration is a morphism $f : A \to B$ in $\coalgkm$ such that $Uf$ in $\M$ is a cofibration.
 Moreover, the equivalence of (2) and (3) in Lemma \ref{cprime-local-eq} says that these two categories have the same weak equivalences. \end{proof}